ahmadghizzawi/node-express-mongoose-skeleton/README.md

 This application follows [airbnb style guide](https://github.com/airbnb/javascript).

 ## Projects built using this skeleton
-- Add thorough documentation of the skeleton
-- Add authentication middleware using Passport.js

 ## Todo
 - Add thorough documentation of the skeleton